If you’re reading this post, it’s reasonable to assume that you suffer from Sacroiliac (SI) joint pain or dysfunction.

 However, too much or too little movement can cause these joints to dysfunction, leading to lower back pain, and pain in your legs, and sometimes the groin.

-The condition can be treated with a Sacroiliac hip belt which is worn around the hips and pelvis to provide support.
+The condition can be treated with a sacroiliac hip belt, also known as a SI belt, which is worn around the hips and pelvis to provide support.

-However, our focus is on the use of sacroiliac hip belts, and this guide has everything you should know about the best options on the market.
+However, our focus is on the use of sacroiliac hip belts, and this guide has everything you should know about the best SI belts on the market.

 In this article, we’re going to review the following: